Atomic-Potato/AI4CI-Notes/📋Global TODO.md

 ---

-kanban-plugin: board
+kanban-plugin: list
 ---

 ## USEEJ6 - Net Arch #net-arc

-- [ ] Finish lab 3
+- [ ] Finish lab 3 (test it on a school computer)
 - [ ] Finish chapter 4 notes
 - [ ] 🔼Ask someone to help you understand the third chapter ack exercise